 - (a) Upon his determination the harbormaster may take custody and control of abandoned vessels and structures located in the coastal waters and harbor areas of the city and remove, store, or otherwise dispose of such vessel or structure at the expense and sole risk of the owner of the abandoned vessel or structure.
-In addition to any fees such violation shall incur, a fine of \$500.00 shall be collected from the vessel owner for such harbormaster action.
+In addition to any fees such violation shall incur, a fine of \$1,000.00 shall be collected from the vessel owner for such harbormaster action.
 Reasonable notice of such removal, storage, or disposal shall be publicly advertised.
 If any abandoned vessel or structure presents a hazard to the navigation, the harbormaster may have it removed before it is publicly advertised.
-The owner is responsible for all expenses incurred. - (b) The harbormaster shall assume all of the duties and powers of the commissioner of wrecks and shipwrecked goods as detailed in the G.L.
+The owner is responsible for all expenses incurred.
+A fine shall be collected each week until the abandoned structure or vessel is removed. - (b) The harbormaster shall assume all of the duties and powers of the commissioner of wrecks and shipwrecked goods as detailed in the G.L.
 1956, § 46-10-1 et seq.
 (Rev. Ords.
 1987, § 13-96; Ch.
-405, § V, 10-3-06)
+405, § V, 10-3-06; Ch.
+507, § VII, 7-20-10)